huawei-noah/trustworthyAI/Causal_Structure_Learning/Causal_Discovery_RL/README.md

 * go to [the notice address](https://CRAN.R-project.org/package=CAM) and download the archived version `CAM_1.0.tar.gz`.
 * put `CAM_1.0.tar.gz` in the same folder and then run the [setup_CAM.py](setup_CAM.py) which will install the required dependencies
-* if there are additional dependencies, then simply add them in [steup_CAM.py[(setup_CAM.py).
+* if there are additional dependencies, then simply add them in [steup_CAM.py](setup_CAM.py).

 We have verified this setup in a minimal conda env with only `rpy2` package.
-Please file an issue if there any further questions.
+Please file an issue if there are any further questions.

 ## Experiments